 If a part of the transferred financial asset qualifies for derecognition, the carrying amount of the transferred financial asset is allocated between the part that continues to be recognised and the part that is derecognised, based on the respective fair values of those parts.
-The difference between (1) the carrying amount allocated to the part that is no longer recognised; and (2) the sum of the consideration received for the part derecognised and any cumulative gain or loss allocated to the part derecognised in other comprehensive income, is recognised in profit or loss.
+The difference between (1) the carrying amount allocated to the part that is no longer recognised; and (2) the sum of the consideration received for the part derecognised and any cumulative gain or loss allocated to the part derecognised which has been previously recognised in other comprehensive income, is recognised in profit or loss.